-The high-tech arsenal we need to fight the coronavirus
+We don’t have enough of the things we need to fight the coronavirus

 Researchers are also examining other broad-spectrum antiviral drugs that have already proven capable of fighting viruses similar to SARS.
 Around 10 clinical trials are testing chloroquine (marketed as Plaquenil), which was developed to treat malaria.
 Another promising antiviral undergoing drug trials is favipiravir (Avigan), an RNA polymerase inhibitor made by Fujifilm Toyama Chemical that is already used to fight influenza A and B. In one trial in Shenzhen involving 80 patients, those who took the drug showed greater chest improvement and took less time to test negative for the virus, compared with those not given the drug.

-Other promising candidates for battling the effects of the virus include Ciclesonide (Alvesco), a type of steroid used to treat asthma, and tocilizumab (Actemra), an anti-inflammation drug made by the Swiss firm Roche, which is used to treat rheumatoid arthritis.
+Other promising candidates for battling the effects of the virus include ciclesonide (Alvesco), a type of steroid used to treat asthma, and tocilizumab (Actemra), an anti-inflammation drug made by the Swiss firm Roche, which is used to treat rheumatoid arthritis.
 Kaletra, a prescription cocktail of the HIV protease inhibitors ritonavir and lopinavir, may also provide some clinical benefit, according to doctors in China.

 More commonplace prescription drugs can also help battle the complications that coronavirus patients can develop.
 But as cases mount, some physicians are anxious about shortages of these medicines, too.
 “I’m concerned we won’t have enough epinephrine or albuterol — these are the bread and butter meds we use every day for pneumonias,” a pediatric ICU doctor in Chicago told Stat.

-Dozens of research groups are also scrambling to develop a vaccine.
+Dozens of research groups are also scrambling to develop a possible vaccine.
 This week, researchers at the National Institutes of Health and Massachusetts-based company Moderna began injecting healthy volunteers with a possible candidate code-named mRNA-1273.
 The drug—which was available to ship by late February and approved for use by the Food and Drug Administration on March 4—is designed to target a “spike”-shaped protein on the surface of the new coronavirus that lets it invade human cells.
 By blocking that protein, a drug could prevent people from getting infected in the first place.

 Another possible vaccine, made by Inovio Pharmaceuticals, is expected to begin its own trial next month in the U.S., China, and South Korea.
 New York-based Regeneron is preparing for early summer trials of a potential vaccine and treatment based on a drug designed to treat Ebola.
 And researchers at Stanford University have said they are using the gene-editing technology CRISPR to destroy the genes of the virus in infected cells.